2018 Copa Paulino Alcantara

 The 2018 Copa Paulino Alcantara was the first edition of the Copa Paulino Alcantara, the domestic football cup competition of the Philippines.
 The competition started on September 1, 2018 and concluded on October 27, 2018, with Kaya–Iloilo winning the inaugural tournament after defeating Davao Aguilas 1–0 in extra time.

 The winners qualified for the 2019 AFC Cup.

 Participating clubs

 All six clubs of the 2018 Philippines Football League are eligible to participate in the tournament.
-On July 15, 2018 during the PFL Fans Day, it was announced that non-franchise clubs will also be allowed to join the cup competition provided that they will satisfy minimum licensing requirements which will be set for the competition.
+On July 15, 2018, during the PFL Fans Day, it was announced that non-franchise clubs will also be allowed to join the cup competition provided that they satisfy minimum licensing requirements which will be set for the competition.
 But only clubs in the PFL joined the tournament.

 Format

 Competition

-The Copa Paulino Alcantara commenced on September 1, 2018 with a group phase of two groups with three teams each.
+The Copa Paulino Alcantara commenced on September 1, 2018, with a group phase of two groups with three teams each.
 A round robin format with home and away legs was used for this phase.
 The top two teams advance to the semifinals with the group winners facing the runner-up team from the other group.
 The higher seeded teams hosted the one-off semifinals.
 The final consisted of a single match as well.